kiba/Writings/atg/chp3_very_much_alive.md

 "Thank you.
 We will come back on that later," Hammond said, as he leafed through the next item.
 "We stopped examination of the videos.
 O'Neill, can you summarize why for the rest of us?"

 "Yes sir.
 The videos are not consistent with our history, experience, and training, yet they continually lined up with the truth," O'Neill explained.
 "However, they are not reliable enough that they could be taken as gospel.
 We only watched a few episodes before I ordered everyone to stop watching them, but the damage is already done.
-Consciously or not, we will make use of the videos to inform our experience.
-There's no telling whether our actions will save our life or cost us as a result of the knowledge."
+Consciously or not, we will make use of the videos to inform our actions into the future.
+There's no telling whether our actions will save our life or cost us as a result of what we learned from the videos."

 "Colonel O'Neill made the correct decision," Hammond said.
 "That's why I repeated his order to the entire base.
 I also talked to the President to recommend that anyone involved be barred from those videos.
 However, it cannot be denied that the videos might contain precious intelligence about the future.
-Somebody will need to analyze the information, but it will not be the usual teams assigned to Stargate Command.
-It will need to be done by analysts with no knowledge of the gate and the galaxy at large.
+Somebody will need to analyze the information, but it will not be the usual teams assigned to Stargate Command or to the program.
+It will need to be done by analysts with no knowledge of the gate and the galaxy at large, or the existence of this program.
 That is what I ordered and requested.
 Any questions?"

 "Is this a priority project?"
 Cromwell wondered.